 Content Tools is a web tool that provides you with the ability to create, manage and securely store custom places—from company and customer locations to rest and fuel stops for drivers.
 Custom places can be visualized on the map (including satellite views) and used for routing and route planning with CoPilot, PC*MILER and the Trimble MAPS development platform.

-Content Tools Places APIs are RESTful APIs that provide endpoints for managing these custom places from other applications.
-Many of the custom place features available in the Content Tools web tool have been replicated in these APIs.
+The Content Tools Places API is a RESTful API that provides endpoints for managing these custom places from other applications.
+Many of the custom place features available in the Content Tools web tool have been replicated in this API.

-What Can You Do With Content Tools Places APIs?
+What Can You Do With Content Tools Places API?

-With these APIs, you can quickly create new custom locations or upload existing location data to Content Tools and ensure that data always remains current.
+With this API, you can quickly create new custom locations or upload existing location data to Content Tools and ensure that data always remains current.
 Location information entered in an in-house transportation management system (TMS), for example, can be synced up to Content Tools, and location information in Content Tools can be synced back down to the TMS.